eosnetworkfoundation/grant-framework/applications/eosbees-global-coordinated-marketing.md

 ### Overview

 -   **Name:** EOS Bees
 -   **Brief Description:** EOS Bees was created for the purpose of marketing the EOS community and its ecosystem.
-We adhere to the marketing principle of mutual respect called the Bee Code.
+We adhere to the principle of mutual respect called the Bee Code.
 We promote the EOS community in a positive way, which allows us to contribute to the growth of the EOS ecosystem.
 -   **Relationship to EOSIO:** Uses EOSIO smart contracts, ueses $EOS as currency
 -   **Reason for Interest:** EOS Bees has created a new way to amplify Tweets and qualify leads (influencers) in multiple languages.